On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Automatic continuity of generalized Jordan derivation of the third type

 It is also natural to expect that the notions of generalized derivations of the third type studied in this note give rise to appropriate concepts in the setting of JB$^*$-algebras and JB$^*$-triples.
 In the case of a unital JB$^*$-algebra $\mathcal{J}$, the techniques and arguments in \cite{HejNik96} can be appropriately modified to prove that every generalized Jordan derivation of the third type on $\mathcal{J}$ or from $\mathcal{J}$ to $\mathcal{J}^*$ is automatically continuous.
-However, under more general hypotheses the answer is not clear.
+However, under weaker hypotheses the conclusion is not so clear.

 \textbf{Acknowledgements} Second and third authors partially supported by grant PID2021-122126NB-C31 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
 Second author also supported by Junta de Andalucía grant FQM375, the IMAG--Mar{\'i}a de Maeztu grant CEX2020-001105-M/AEI/10.13039/501100011033, and by the (MOST) Ministry of Science and Technology of China grant G2023125007L.
 Third author supported by China Scholarship Council Program (Grant No.202306740016).